wrello/Plums/README.md

 end
 pointer[path[#path]] = value
 ```
-Plums performs additional work to support:
+Plums performs additional path resolutions for:
 - nested plums
 - server-side event listeners
 - propagation of value-change events through nested structures

-Because of this extra processing, table modification methods can be up to ~10× slower.
+This can cause table modification methods to be up to ~10× slower.
 In practice though, this should not be noticable.
 <h3>Packet Size</h3>

 Results with a small table: